 The best way for many to mimic the pancreas is with an insulin pen.
-Pens have been available for a quarter century, but their use in the U.S. lags behind the wide popularity they have experienced in Europe.
+Pens have been available for a quarter-century, but their use in the U.S. lags behind the wide popularity they have experienced in Europe.
 Insulin pens allow discrete injections on a just-in-time basis.
-There is no need to carry a syringe and bottle of insulin and doses can be conveniently dialed up, making dose errors less likely.
+There is no need to carry a syringe and a bottle of insulin and doses can be conveniently dialed up, making dose errors less likely.

 An insulin pen looks like a fountain pen and is usually only slightly thicker in size.
 It has a disposable needle at one end with a cartridge that holds insulin and a dial that is used to select the insulin dose.
 Pen cartridges hold 150 or 300 units of insulin.
 Some pens are disposable and thrown away once the insulin is gone, while others are more environmentally-friendly with disposable glass cartridges that are replaced when they become empty.

-Different pens can deliver insulin in half unit, one unit or two unit increments.
-Half-unit pens, such as the NovoPen Junior, are particularly well suited for children and adults on low doses, and come in bright graphic designs.
+Different pens can deliver insulin in half unit, one-unit, or two-unit increments.
+Half-unit pens, such as the NovoPen Junior, are particularly well suited for children and adults on low doses and come in bright graphic designs.
 Two unit pens, such as the AutoPen from Owen Mumford, are ideal for those with Type 2 diabetes or others who use large doses of insulin.

 Prefilled cartridges are available for common insulins, such as Apidra, Humalog or Novolog, and Lantus or Levemir.
-Although we do not recommend them for most people, 70/30 mixtures which contain fixed ratios of 70% longer acting and 30% shorter acting insulin are available for Novolog and Humalog.
+Although we do not recommend them for most people, 70/30 mixtures that contain fixed ratios of 70% longer acting and 30% shorter-acting insulin are available for Novolog and Humalog.
 This works well for people who have difficulty determining correct doses and take doses twice a day, as well as for those not yet ready to take the fixed number of injections required for a basal/bolus approach.
 Most people who love the convenience of a pen will use one pen with a rapid insulin to cover carbs and lower high readings as needed several times a day.
 Then they use a second pen to take one or two doses of a flat long-acting basal insulin in separate injections.